fabio-teichmann/webpage/JavaScript/JavaScriptFoundation.md

 - Node.js is a JS runtime
 - written in C++
 - does more than the browser (e.g. accessing file systems)

+## Execution context

+- whenever a function is calles ()
+- creates an execution context for each function
+- `global()` is the base execution context
+  - gives access to `this` keyword
+  - gives access to Global Object (window in browser, global for Node.js)